Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Mock stellar catalogues

 For each of the four Solar positions, we generate two sets of mock catalogues: one set is generated by a parallelised version of \textlcsc{SNAPDRAGONS}\footnote{Serial version available at \href{https://github.com/JASHunt/Snapdragons}{\url{https://github.com/JASHunt/Snapdragons}}} \citep{HKG15} (\Hmocks{}); the other set is generated using the method presented in \citet{LWC15} (\Dmocks{}), who produced SDSS mocks based on the the \citet{CCF10} particle tagging technique applied to the \textsc{aquarius} simulations \citep{SWV08}. \citet{Mateu:2017aa} added \gaia{} observables to the \citeauthor{LWC15} mocks to make predictions for the detection of tidal streams in \gaia{} data using great-circle methods.

 Both methods assume that each simulation star particle is a Simple Stellar Population (SSP) that can be transformed into individual stars by sampling from a theoretical isochrone matching the particle's age and metallicity.
 They compute observable properties of stars and their associated errors in the same way, and apply identical selection functions.
-The methods differ in how the stars are distributed in phase space, their choice of stellar evolution models, and their treatment of dust extinction.
+The methods differ in how the stars are distributed in phase space and their choice of stellar evolution models.
 The step-by-step procedure for generating each set of catalogues is as follows:

 \paragraph*{\Hmocks} \begin{enumerate} \item apply a stellar population synthesis model to each star particle; \item add dust extinction; \item apply the observational selection based on a magnitude cut; \item convolve observable properties with \emph{Gaia} DR2 errors and displace stellar coordinates. \end{enumerate}